Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 ### Surrender<a name="Surrender"></a>

-> Change from base SA: Surrendering happens at the end of the round, instead of in the middle of the Status Phase.
+> Change from base SA: The surrender procedure is to be followed at the end of the Status Phase, instead of right after the refresh planet step of the Status Phase.
 This makes the game flow cleaner: first do the normal Status Phase, then do the surrender.

 > Change from base SA: Removed "after having spent available resources on building units" condition for surrendering, as this is 1) vague and 2) unreasonable (so if the player cannot spend her resources because, for example, she has no Space Docks, then she can't surrender???)